hslua/hslua/README.md

 This provides a `StackValue` instance for aeson's `Value` type.
 The following conventions are used:

-- `Null` values are encoded as the special global `_NULL`.
-Using `Nil` would cause problems with null-containing arrays.
+- `Null` values are encoded as a special value (stored in the registry field `HSLUA_AESON_NULL`).
+Using `nil` would cause problems with null-containing arrays.

 - Objects are converted to tables in a straight-forward way.

-- Arrays are converted to lua tables.
+- Arrays are converted to Lua tables.
 Array-length is included as the value at index 0.
 This makes it possible to distinguish between empty arrays and empty objects.